Terry Pratchett's Discworld Diary 2019

 By Becky Masterman

 'Wow!
-An absolute pleasure.
-Chilling, smart, funny, and what a voice she has' GILLIAN FLYNNBlown away.
-What else can I tell you?
-Brigid Quinn is a heroine to cheer for, and Masterman writes like an angel who has seen far too many ungodly things - LINWOOD BARCLAYBrigid Quinn is tough, determined, steely and sharper than sharp.
-As an ex-agent of the FBI she has seen it all, and survived.
+Chilling, smart, funny, and what a voice she has' Gillian Flynn'A twisting, high-stakes story . . .
+Brilliant' Shari Lapena, author of The Couple Next DoorFormer FBI agent Brigid Quinn has seen it all, and survived.
 But nothing can cut her closer to the bone than family...
-When Brigid gets a call from her mother saying her father is in hospital with pneumonia, she decides to check on her former colleague Laura Coleman who is living nearby.
-Having saved Brigid's life, Laura is now working on an 'innocence project', investigating cold cases.
-And one in particular seems to have caught her attention.
-Fifteen years before, Marcus Creighton was accused of killing his wife and three children.
-Now the state governor has signed the warrant for his execution.
-Worried that her friend is getting in too deep, Brigid promises to help.
+When her father falls ill, Brigid returns to Florida.
+There, she meets up with former colleague Laura Coleman.
+Laura once saved Brigid's life, but now is working on an 'innocence project', investigating cold cases, and one in particular has caught her attention.
+Marcus Creighton was convicted of murdering his family fifteen years before, and has been sentenced to death.
+Worried that her friend is getting in too deep, and that there is more to this case than meets the eye, Brigid promises to help.
 But what if her instincts are betraying her?